All free. All the time. The way education should be.

 Sól the sun personified.
 She is a very attractive, shining and bright goddess.
 She pulls the sun on her chariot.

 Nótt is the goddess of the night who is described as dark and swarthy (dark and black in colour).
-Her horse's name is Hrímfaxi, and together they bring the darkness to the skies.
+Her horse's name is Hrímfaxi, and they bring the darkness to the skies.

 Máni is the god who pulls the moon across the sky.
 He is Sol's brother.
-They fly around the world opposite each other so we can tell time on a 24 hours rotation.
+They fly around the world opposite each other so that we can tell time on a 24 hours rotation.